In the Dorm or at Home, College Students Need Health Coverage During the COVID-19 Pandemic. Here’s How to Get It.

 - Find the school’s clinic.
 Most colleges have on-campus facilities that offer free or low-cost health services, such as immunizations or routine health screenings.
 This is usually the best place to start for their everyday health needs, especially if your child doesn’t have off-campus transportation or your family hasn’t met its annual deductible.

-Health insurance may be the last thing on your college student’s mind, but as a parent, their health is always top-of-mind.
-College is a time to learn some of life’s most important lessons.
-Before handing over the keys to the dorm, help them to understand how health care and insurance work and how to get the care they need, when they need it.
+Health insurance may be the last thing on your college student’s mind right now, but as a parent, their health and safety are always your first priority.
+During these uncertain times – when they may be living away from home for the first time, not to mention in the middle of a global pandemic – share with them an important life lesson: how health care and insurance work and how to get the care they need, when they need it.